CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 To enable this shorthand, omit the `count` field.
 Then `properties` is interpreted as a dictionary of property names to single values.
 This is more convenient than the usual behavior where a nested object is used for each property.

+Optional properties may be omitted when using the shorthand, as in the case of the `company` field in the example below.

 The following example compares the two formats of JSON encoding:

 ```json